 Without lies humanity would perish of despair and boredom.
-Anatole France Boredom, Deception, Lies You May Also Like Those who think it is permissible to tell white lies soon grow color blind.
-By Austin O’Malley Deception, Lies, Quotable Truth came to market and could not be sold; we buy lies with ready cash.
-By West African saying Deception, Lies, Truth Boredom is having to listen to someone talk about himself when I want to talk about me.
-By TOM PACIOREK Boredom, Funny, Narcissism She has the reputation of being outspoken—by no one.
-By Jack Paar Boredom He says a thousand pleasant things, but never says “Adieu.”
-By J. G. Saxe Boredom The secret of being a bore is to tell everything.
-By Voltaire Boredom You May Also Like from Anatole France One must learn to think well before learning to think; afterward it proves too difficult.
+Anatole France Boredom, Deception, Lies You May Also Like Boredom: the desire for desires.
+By Leo Tolstoy Boredom Bitter truth is better than sweet falsehood.
+By East African saying Deception, Lies, Truth She has the reputation of being outspoken—by no one.
+By Jack Paar Boredom The secret of being a bore is to tell everything.
+By Voltaire Boredom Now when I bore people at a party, they think it’s their fault.
+By Henry Kissinger Boredom Discussing how old you are is the temple of boredom.
+By Ruth Gordon Age, Aging, Boredom, Middle Age You May Also Like from Anatole France One must learn to think well before learning to think; afterward it proves too difficult.
 By Anatole France Thinking, Thought, Wise People who have no faults are terrible; there is no way of taking advantage of them.
-By Anatole France Faults A writer is rarely so well inspired as when he talks about himself.
-By Anatole France Egotism, Narcissism He prided himself on being a man without prejudice, and this itself is a very great prejudice.
-By Anatole France About change, Prejudice To know is nothing at all; to imagine is everything.
-By Anatole France Creativity, Imagination To accomplish great things, we must dream as well as act.
-By Anatole France Action, Dreams, Goals, Motivational, Success
+By Anatole France Faults He prided himself on being a man without prejudice, and this itself is a very great prejudice.
+By Anatole France About change, Prejudice A writer is rarely so well inspired as when he talks about himself.
+By Anatole France Egotism, Narcissism To accomplish great things, we must dream as well as act.
+By Anatole France Action, Dreams, Goals, Motivational, Success To know is nothing at all; to imagine is everything.
+By Anatole France Creativity, Imagination

 One must learn to think well before learning to think; afterward it proves too difficult.
 By Anatole France Thinking, Thought, Wise